openprov/prov-sty/README.md

 # prov-sty
-A LaTeX style for POV
+A LaTeX style for PROV

 ---